sudheerj/javascript-interview-questions/README.md

 14. ### What is a unary function

-    A unary function (i.e. monadic) is a function that accepts exactly one argument.
-It stands for a single argument accepted by a function.
+    A unary function (also known as a **monadic** function) is a function that **accepts exactly one argument**.
+The term "unary" simply refers to the function's arity—the number of arguments it takes.

     Let us take an example of unary function,

     ```javascript
-    const unaryFunction = (a) => console.log(a + 10); // Add 10 to the given argument and display the value
+    const unaryFunction = (a) => console.log(a + 10); // This will add 10 to the input and log the result
+    unaryFunction(5); // Output: 15
     ```
+    In this example:

+    - `unaryFunction` takes a single parameter `a`, making it a unary function.
+    - It performs a simple operation: adding 10 to the input and printing the result.

     **[⬆ Back to Top](#table-of-contents)**

 15. ### What is the currying function

-    Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
-Currying is named after a mathematician **Haskell Curry**.
-By applying currying, an n-ary function turns into a unary function.
+    **Currying** is the process of transforming a function with **multiple arguments** into a sequence of **nested functions**, each accepting **only one argument** at a time.

-    Let's take an example of n-ary function and how it turns into a currying function,
+    This concept is named after mathematician **Haskell Curry**, and is commonly used in functional programming to enhance modularity and reuse.

+    ## Before Currying (Normal n-ary Function)

     ```javascript
     const multiArgFunction = (a, b, c) => a + b + c;

-    console.log(multiArgFunction(1, 2, 3)); // 6
+    console.log(multiArgFunction(1, 2, 3)); // Output: 6
+    ```
+    This is a standard function that takes three arguments at once.

+    ## After Currying (Unary Function Chain)
+    ```javascript
     const curryUnaryFunction = (a) => (b) => (c) => a + b + c;

-    curryUnaryFunction(1); // returns a function: b => c =>  1 + b + c
-    curryUnaryFunction(1)(2); // returns a function: c => 3 + c
+    console.log(curryUnaryFunction(1));       // Returns: function (b) => ...
+    console.log(curryUnaryFunction(1)(2));    // Returns: function (c) => ...
-    curryUnaryFunction(1)(2)(3); // returns the number 6
+    console.log(curryUnaryFunction(1)(2)(3)); // Output: 6

     ```

-    Curried functions are great to improve **code reusability** and **functional composition**.
+    Each function in the chain accepts one argument and returns the next function, until all arguments are provided and the final result is computed.

+    ## Benefits of Currying
+      - Improves code reusability
+      → You can partially apply functions with known arguments.

+      - Enhances functional composition
+      → Easier to compose small, pure functions.

+      - Encourages clean, modular code
+      → You can split logic into smaller single-responsibility functions.

     **[⬆ Back to Top](#table-of-contents)**

 16. ### What is a pure function

-    A **Pure function** is a function where the return value is only determined by its arguments without any side effects. i.e, If you call a function with the same arguments 'n' number of times and 'n' number of places in the application then it will always return the same value.
+    A **pure function** is a function whose output depends only on its input arguments and produces no side effects.
+This means that given the same inputs, a pure function will always return the same output, and it does not modify any external state or data.

     Let's take an example to see the difference between pure and impure functions,

+    #### Example: Pure vs. Impure Functions

     ```javascript
-    //Impure
+    // Impure Function
     let numberArray = [];
     const impureAddNumber = (number) => numberArray.push(number);

-    //Pure
+    // Pure Function
-    const pureAddNumber = (number) => (argNumberArray) =>
+    const pureAddNumber = (number) => (inputArray) =>
-      argNumberArray.concat([number]);

-    //Display the results
+      inputArray.concat([number]);

+    // Usage
     console.log(impureAddNumber(6)); // returns 1
     console.log(numberArray);        // returns [6]

     console.log(pureAddNumber(7)(numberArray)); // returns [6, 7]
-    console.log(numberArray); // returns [6]
+    console.log(numberArray);                   // remains [6]
     ```

-    As per the above code snippets, the **Push** function is impure itself by altering the array and returning a push number index independent of the parameter value, whereas **Concat** on the other hand takes the array and concatenates it with the other array producing a whole new array without side effects.
-Also, the return value is a concatenation of the previous array.

-    Remember that Pure functions are important as they simplify unit testing without any side effects and no need for dependency injection.
-They also avoid tight coupling and make it harder to break your application by not having any side effects.
-These principles are coming together with the **Immutability** concept of ES6: giving preference to **const** over **let** usage.
+    - `impureAddNumber` changes the external variable numberArray and returns the new length of the array, making it impure.
+    - `pureAddNumber` creates a new array with the added number and does not modify the original array, making it pure.

+    ### Benefits
+    - **Easier testing:** Since output depends only on input, pure functions are simple to test.
+    - **Predictability:** No hidden side effects make behavior easier to reason about.
+    - **Immutability:** Pure functions align with ES6 best practices, such as preferring const over let, supporting safer and more maintainable code.
+    - **No side effects:** Reduces bugs related to shared state or mutation.

     **[⬆ Back to Top](#table-of-contents)**